Solid lines in axial algebras of Jordan type $\tfrac{1}{2}$ and Jordan algebras: Preliminaries

-The most basic example of Jordan type axial algebras are so-called \emph{Matsuo algebras}.
-They arise from $3$-transposition groups.
-For more information on $3$-transposition groups, see \cite{cuypershall,hallsoicher}. \begin{definition} \begin{enumerate} \item A \emph{$3$-transposition group} $(G,D)$ is a group $G$ generated by a conjugacy class of order $2$ elements $D$ such that the product of any two elements in $D$ has order at most $3$. \item Given a field $\F$, a $3$-transposition group $(G,D)$ and $\eta\in \F$, we write $M_{\eta}(\F,(G,D))$ for the algebra $\F D$ with multiplication
+Since the fusion law is $\mathbb{Z}/2\mathbb{Z}$-graded, these maps define automorphisms of $A$. \item We call the subgroup $\langle \tau_e \mid e \in X \rangle \leq \Aut(A)$ the \emph{Miyamoto group} of the axial algebra $(A,X)$, and we denote it by $\Miy(A, X)$. \end{enumerate} \end{definition} Other than Jordan algebras, the most basic example of Jordan type axial algebras are so-called \emph{Matsuo algebras}.
+They arise from $3$-transposition groups, objects that have been studied extensively by Jonathan Hall and Hans Cuypers among others \cite{cuypershall,hallsoicher}. \begin{definition} \begin{enumerate} \item A \emph{$3$-transposition group} $(G,D)$ is a group $G$ generated by a conjugacy class of involutions $D$ such that the product of any two elements in $D$ has order at most $3$. \item Given a field $\F$, a $3$-transposition group $(G,D)$ and $\eta\in \F$, we write $M_{\eta}(\F,(G,D))$ for the algebra $\F D$ with multiplication

-When all parameters are clear from context, we also write $M(G)$ for $M_{\eta}(\F,(G,D))$. \item We call direct sums of the algebras above \emph{Matsuo algebras}. \end{enumerate}

-\end{definition} It is easy to check that Matsuo algebras $(M,D)$ with parameter $\eta$ are primitive axial algebras with respect to the fusion law $\mathcal{J}(\eta)$.
-In fact, whenever $\eta \neq \frac{1}{2}$, these are essentially the only examples of primitive $\mathcal{J}(\eta)$-axial algebras \cite[Theorem~1.3]{primjordan}.
-It is also easy to see that the assignment